June 2022: Admission Update

-There will be three options for EMT courses offered for the academic year:
+There will be three options for EMT cohorts offered for the academic year:

-- Community-based location: Specifically designed to enhance options for access in underserved Tacoma neighborhoods.
-Tacoma’s East Side is the anticipated community site for Wiinter quarter 2022.
+- Community based location: This daytime program is specifically designed to enhance options for access in underserved Tacoma neighborhoods.
+Tacoma's East Side is the anticipated community site for 2022.

-- IBEST option: Specifically designed for adults and second language learners without college credit or experience.
-This program provides academic and additional wraparound supports.
+- IBEST option: This daytime program provides academic and additional wraparound supports for all adults and second language learners without college credit or experience.

 - Evening/weekend course option

-Due to the high volume of interest in the EMT program, TCC will select applicants for specialty cohorts based on a variety of factors, including but not limited to, application completion, location, academic preparation, etc. All others will be randomly selected via a lottery-based system.
+Although subject to change, it is anticipated that all options will be offered in a face-to-face environment.
+Due to high volume of interest in the EMT program, TCC will select applicants for specialty cohorts based on a variety of factors, including but not limited to, application completion, location, academic preparation, etc. All others will be randomly selected via a lottery-based system.

 Admission Requirements for the EMT Program